OpenPKCommons/OPKC/data/README.md

         - as in would definitely need to request, and figures do not display individual resolution
     - NA ❎ = not applicable, not something we can use for whatever reason
     - MO 🤖 = modeling only
+    - DAI = data already included
+    	- e.g. data from this source has already been included as part of another dataset
+    	- these references are recorded to prevent redundant scanning
 - A quick way to find papers with easily accessible data for us is by searching within the paper text for "github", "Zenodo" or "Dryad"
 - Other metadata worth noting:
 	- pathogen(s), any variant info
     - XS 🌐 = cross-sectional data (may be of use for model parameters, but isn't individual-level empirical data itself)
 	- readout(s)
 		- symptoms, titers, etc.
-        - 🤧 = symptom trajectory information
+        - sx 🤧 = symptom trajectory information
+    - MA ♻️ = paper is a review or meta-analysis
 	- time resolution and duration
 		- year(s) data collected?
 	- patient/participant population